 - It can also improve your immune system.

 In regards to African History, there are two techniques that I found interesting: The Ausar Auset Meditation and Kemetic Meditation.
 Ausar Auset is based on the religious beliefs of the cultures of ancient Ethiopia, Egypt, Palestine, and India.
 Kemetic is based on the belief system associated with the cultures of ancient Egypt, focusing on invoking the powers of the God Ausar (Osiris) and Auset (Isis)—life, death, and transcendence.
 African meditation is also open to creation, particularly spiritual for those who don’t want to conform to a belief system.

 But for those who want to get to the point and learn how to meditate, breathe.
 No, seriously, just breathe; that’s all meditation is.
-Whenever I need to center my energy, I find a quiet place (typically in my apartment), sit on the floor, turn off all electronics, close my eyes, inhale slowly and exhale.
+Whenever I need to center my energy, I find a quiet place, sit on the floor, turn off all electronics, close my eyes, inhale slowly and exhale.
 I never try to control my thoughts, I just let them roam and breathe.
 You can also incorporate yoga, smooth music, and incense as long as you a working to achieve the ultimate goal: to develop a well-rounded historically centered and spiritually purposeful self.

 Until Next Time…

 Brooks, A. (n.d.).
 African Meditation Techniques.
 Retrieved June 4, 2017, from https://www.leaf.tv/articles/african-meditation-techniques/

 Kmiec, D. (2016, October 17).
 Improving Your Health Through Meditation.
 Retrieved June 4, 2017, from https://www.onlineholistichealth.com/improving-health-meditation/

 Benefits of Meditation. (n.d.).
 Retrieved June 4, 2017, from https://www.artofliving.org/us-en/meditation/meditation-for-you/benefits-of-meditation